Blog

 Place your hands flat against both sides of your cat’s ribcage, directly behind their front legs.
 Press gently inward and rub back and forth.

-• Underweight (BCS 1-3): You feel the ribs instantly, and they feel sharp, like dragging your fingers across a purely wooden washboard.
-It feels like the back of your knuckles.
+• Underweight (BCS 1-3): You feel the ribs instantly, and they feel sharp — like running your fingers across the back of your knuckles.

-• Ideal (BCS 5): You can feel the individual ribs easily with very light pressure, but they are covered by a slight, smooth layer of padding.
-It should feel exactly like rubbing the knuckles on the palm side of your hand when your hand is open and flat.
+• Ideal (BCS 5): You can feel individual ribs with light pressure, but they are covered by a slight, smooth layer of padding.
+It should feel like rubbing the knuckles on the palm side of your open hand.

-• Overweight (BCS 7-9): You have to press incredibly hard, digging your fingers through a thick, squishy layer of fat, just to locate the ribs.
-If you cannot feel the ribs at all, the cat is morbidly obese.
+• Overweight (BCS 7-9): You have to press hard, pushing through a thick layer of fat, just to locate the ribs.
+If you cannot feel them at all, the cat is obese.

 Test 2: The Overhead Silhouette (The Hourglass)